yyx990803/pod/README.md

 ## Custom Post-receive Hook

-To run additional shell script after a push and before the app is restarted, just include a `.podhook` file in your app.
+By default pod will run `npm install` for you everytime you push to the repo.
+To override this behavior and run custom shell script before restarting the app, just include a `.podhook` file in your app.
 If `.podhook` exits with code other than 0, the app will not be restarted and will hard reset to the commit before the push.

 Example `.podhook`: